Black Panther (character)

-Publication history
+Artistic conception

 Creation

-Black Panther first appearance in Fantastic Four #52 (July 1966).
+Black Panther's first appearance in Fantastic Four #52 (July 1966).

 The origin of the character has been disputed by both Stan Lee and Jack Kirby, with both claiming the impetus for the idea.
 However, both of the creators have said they were motivated by general humanistic and inclusive values, rather than any social or political awareness of the civil rights movement.
 Kirby claimed sole credit for creating the character in The Comics Journal #134 (February 1990), stating that he realized an absence of Black characters in his comics, and believed that they should be added for "human reasons".
 In this interview, Kirby declared: "I came up with the Black Panther because I realized I had no blacks in my strip.
 I'd never drawn a black.
 I needed a black.
 I suddenly discovered that I had a lot of black readers.
 My first friend was a black!
 And here I was ignoring them because I was associating with everybody else."
 Lee, in contrast, claimed he created the character because, in the mid-1960s, he wanted to include more African and African American characters in Marvel Comics.
 Lee later recollected: "I suddenly realized that there were no black superheroes, and I felt we ought to have one.
 There were no black heroes that I knew about, and there were certainly no black heroes who were the king of their own country in Africa. [...]
 He didn't live in a village with thatched huts--although that's what you saw on the surface.
 Underneath was that fantastic city that he had created, which was completely scientific and had all the latest equipment of every type in it.
 And we realize that the Black Panther is one of the world's great scientists--[just like] Reed Richards.
 So, again, I wanted to go against [stereotypes]."
 There is no documentation to establish the veracity of either claim to originality.
 However, Asher Elbein's research indicates that by 1966 Kirby largely plotted Fantastic Four independently, explaining the stories to Lee when the pages arrived in the Marvel offices.
 In 1963, Lee and Kirby included a black character, Gabe Jones, in the ensemble cast of Sgt.
 Fury and His Howling Commandos, and Lee encouraged artists to include black characters in crowd scenes.
 Soon after Black Panther was introduced, Marvel added two more recurring black characters: Jill Jerrold in Modeling with Millie, and Bill Foster in The Avengers.